These GTA: San Andreas server hosts also let you pay $20 to launch a cyberattack

 The post also said the botnet could take down OVH, a French cloud hosting provider that Mirai attacked in 2016.

-The connection between this new botnet's online gaming servers and on-demand DDoS attacks echoes similarities with the Mirai botnet.

-The hackers behind the Mirai botnet had a deep interest in Minecraft, and originally created it to attack competing servers hosting the game.

-Security experts have lamented that IoT devices have such weak security that they're being hacked and used for attacks on online game servers.
-Last August, a group of researchers from Google, Akamai, Cloudflare and several universities discovered that the widespread internet outage came from an attack originally targeted at Playstation servers.
+JenX echoes Mirai in having a connection between online gaming servers and on-demand DDoS attacks.
+The hackers behind Mirai had a deep interest in Minecraft and originally created their botnet to attack competing servers hosting the game.
+A group of researchers from Google, Akamai, Cloudflare and several universities, meanwhile, have noted that part of the Mirai-driven internet outage stemmed from an attack on PlayStation network servers.

 Take-Two Interactive, the parent company of Rockstar, did not immediately respond to a request for comment.